 If celebrating Thanksgiving at work in your organization comes especially from senior leaders, creating a themed background for your all-hands meetings can give a good platform for a company-wide message.

-These backgrounds may also be useful for the Sales team or customer-facing workers who want to show some holiday spirit.
+These backgrounds may also be useful for the sales team or customer-facing employees who want to show some holiday spirit.
 Collate resources in your digital workplace.
 This makes sharing easier than having them buried in a SharePoint folder with obstructive security permissions.

 One fun way to increase intranet engagement is a virtual scavenger hunt.
 There are several ways you can achieve this, and many organizations use scavenger hunts as part of their intranet launch activities.